Doble Engineering Company and SynchroGrid Team Up to Provide Excellence in System Protection

 "SynchroGrid shares our commitment to continually make utility teams' lives easier and help the industry ensure the reliable, safe and secure flow of power.
 Our combined expertise and technology will enable global power and utility teams to elevate their performance in every aspect of protection settings management," said Bryan Gwyn, senior director of solutions at Doble Engineering Company.
 "Whether teams need support with testing, settings calculations, or navigating compliance standards, our new solution is designed to be more than two technologies, but an end-to-end service to help clients excel."

-The NERC PRC-027-1 standard will be enforceable for North American organizations starting October 1st, 2020.
+The NERC PRC-027-1 standard will be enforceable for North American organizations in 2021.

 While SynchroGrid and Doble have teamed up to provide integrated software solutions for NERC compliance, SynchroGrid also provides consulting solutions for PRC-027-1.
 SynchroGrid has helped numerous utilities develop an established workflow from relay setting development to wide-area coordination, which is what utilities urgently need.